ELELAB/mavisp_data_collection/README.md

 NEWS
+05/12/2024
+- new pancancer.py template for cases where cancermuts fail in retriving entrez ID

 29/11/2024
 - new templates available for custom analysis with long-range modules in simple and ensemble mode for cofactor bindign sites or catalytic sites of enzymes